dipterix/restbatch/README.md

 task <- restore_task2("e5f6226c9f2e6874dd3a7f0944b13dcb__Test")
 ```

-To obtain the task results, it is always a good practice to check whether a task has been finished ot not.
+To obtain the task results, it is always a good practice to check whether a task has been finished or not.
 This could be achieved via methods `resolved` or `server_status` (assuming the server is still running).

 ```r
 task$resolved()